 A capitalized cost is a cost that is recognized as part of a fixed asset on a company's balance sheet, rather than being charged to expense in the period incurred.
-If a cost is capitalized, then it is charged to expense over a period of time through the use of amortization (for intangible assets) or depreciation (for tangible assets).
+If a cost is capitalized, it is charged to expense over a period of time through the use of amortization (for intangible assets) or depreciation (for tangible assets).

 A short-term variation on the capitalization concept is to record an expenditure in the prepaid expenses account, which converts the expenditure into an asset.
 The asset is later charged to expense when it is used, usually within a few months.

 Capitalized costs typically arise in relation to the construction of buildings, where most construction costs and related interest costs can be capitalized.

 Examples of capitalized costs include:

 - Materials used to construct an asset

 - Sales taxes related to assets purchased for use in a fixed asset

 - Interest incurred on the financing needed to construct an asset

 - Wage and benefit costs incurred to construct an asset